arafatm/arafatm.github.io/_articles/agile/basecamp-shape-up.md

 List.](https://basecamp.com/assets/books/shapeup/3.3/map_scopes-ef077052fd1354c32a3b98ca4374e5acdec4854dd25f2f9144681e931acb6ef4.png)

-The scopes reflect the meaningful parts of the problem that can be completed independently and in a short period of time - a few days or less.
-They are bigger than tasks but much smaller than the overall project.
+The scopes reflect the meaningful parts of the problem that can be completed independently and in a short period of time

-The map is a mental image.
-In practice, we define and track the scopes as to-do lists.
-Each scope corresponds to a list name.
-Then any tasks for that scope go in that list.

 ![A screenshot of to-do lists in Basecamp.
 The names of the to-do lists correspond to the regions on the map above.
 Each list has a few items below.](https://basecamp.com/assets/books/shapeup/3.3/scopes_as_tasks-f2d2d388c1fef0554194b742b4f86a90c584d4fd39304b964f2e128ab6fbda92.png)

-### xxx The language of the project
+### The language of the project

 Scopes are more than just slices.
-They become the language of the project at the macro level.
-When we were building the _Clients in Projects_ feature, the team used the language of the scopes like this: “After _Bucket Access_ is done we can implement _Invite Clients_.
-Then we’ll _Update Recording Visibility_ when people on the firm flip the _Visibility Toggle_.”
+They become the **language of the project** at the macro level.

 When it’s time to report status, the team uses the language of scopes to explain what’s done and what’s not done.

 It’s more satisfying to have the conversation at a high level and point to finished pieces of software, instead of going down into the weeds and defending the purposes and status of individual outstanding tasks.
-(We’ll see more in the next chapter about how to report on scopes using the Hill Chart.)

-### xxx Case study: Message drafts
+### Case study: Message drafts

 A designer and programmer were building a feature to create and save drafts of messages in a new app.
-After kick-off, they identified a bunch of tasks they would need to do at some point.

 ![On the left, an enclosed outline that represents the project with scattered dots inside.
 On the right, a to-do list named 'Unscoped' with ten seemingly unrelated tasks.](https://basecamp.com/assets/books/shapeup/3.3/drafts_1-34f5a96e807ac206f0a3c1cd708a1ed553550480198d3dbd02e3f8f890c36100.png)

-As the end of the first week approached, they had completed some of the tasks, but there wasn’t anything to show for their work.
-In the spirit of “get one piece done” they focused on one key interaction they could integrate: creating a new draft.

-They called the new scope “Start New,” created a to-do list for it, and moved to-dos into it.
-There was only one design task left for them to consider this scope finished.

 ![One region of the outlined space is marked with a boundary and labeled Start New.
 On the right, the to-do list is broken into two: a new list called Start